Quick Start Guide — Scratch

 2.2.
 Prepare to add Neat Video to the clip

-- Click the Insert button to open the Plugins Browser dialog.
+- Scratch will open the Plug-in Browser dialog.

-- Click NeatVideo4 in the list of plug-ins.
-This will show the Reduce Noise v4 icon in the right panel of the dialog:
+- Click the NeatVideo in the list of plug-ins.
+This will show the Reduce Noise v4 icon in the right panel of the dialog.

 2.3.
 Configure Neat Video